ClimateImpactLab/energy-code-release-2020/2_projection/0_packages_programs_inputs/extract_projection_outputs/load_projection/README.md

 # Query Projection Output Data
 Extract and load data using quantiles.py or load already extracted data from csvs.
-Currently the system is only set up to query point estimate and delta method output (i.e. variance of projected impact estimates, see Appendix Scetion C.5)... more functionality to come.
+Currently the system is only set up to query point estimate and delta method output (i.e. variance of projected impact estimates, see Appendix Section C.5)... more functionality to come.

 ## Necessary steps for using this system:
 1. Create a bash script similar to `example.sh`, which extracts a specific file specified by a set of parameters.
 Please reference `bash-extraction-script.md` for documentation on necessary syntax for creating a bash script which will integrate with the data querying code.
 Note - the bash script that is actually used in this code is in this folder and is called `extraction_quantiles.sh`.